Woman files race discrimination complaint against LA Fitness

 She, Mack, Mayeux and Mata all sat at desks in an open-air office connected to the gym.

 “They had a blatant disregard for treating people equally,” Torres said.
-Mack and Mayeux regularly used racial slurs about African-Americans within earshot of Torres.
+Mata and Mayeux regularly used racial slurs about African-Americans within earshot of Torres.

 “They tried to hide that as much as possible in using a code word,” she said.